Enceladus Orbilander

 The Enceladus Orbilander is a proposed NASA Flagship mission to Saturn's moon Enceladus.
 The Enceladus Orbilander would spend a year and a half orbiting Enceladus and sampling its water plumes, which stretch into space, before landing on the surface for a two-year mission to study materials for evidence of life.
 The mission, with an estimated cost of $4.9 billion, could launch in the late 2030s on a Space Launch System or Falcon Heavy with a landing in the early 2050s.
-It was proposed in the 2023-2032 Planetary Science Decadal Survey as the third highest priority Flagship mission, after the Uranus Orbiter and Probe and the Mars Sample Return program.
+It was proposed in the 2023–2032 Planetary Science Decadal Survey as the second highest priority Flagship mission, after the Uranus Orbiter and Probe.

+Background

+At 500 km in diameter, Enceladus is the sixth largest moon of Saturn and the 19th largest in the Solar System.

+Enceladus has been visited and imaged in detail by three other probes: the twin Voyager spacecraft, and the Saturn orbiting Cassini spacecraft.
+Out of these, Cassini investigated Enceladus in the most detail and contributed the most to the current scientific understanding of Enceladus.
+Cassini's 23 targeted close flybys helped discover that Enceladus is a geologically active world, with young (recently formed/solidified) terrain.
+The flybys also showed active, warm water plumes, along with evidence hinting at a subsurface ocean.
+Cassini also provided evidence of hydrothermal processes driving both the geysers and Enceladus's active geology, making the moon one of the most attractive places to find life within the solar system.